DesKramer/quantum-bananas/README.md

 # Quantum Bananas

-The aim of this project is to create an AI helper to tell you to clean your kitchen when it is dirty.
-It achieves this by sending a post request to our API which submits a post request to the database and raises an event with our app.
+The aim of this project is to create an AI helper that will advice you to clean your kitchen when it thinks it is dirty.
+Once it has decided it will sends a post request to our API which submits posts to the database and updates our app to let you know what it has rated.

 ## Demonstration